 We also need to be engaging with industry and end-users, and within Ireland, we have 20 of the top 25 multinationals globally working within the space of biopharmaceuticals, biotechnology, medical device technology, and information and communications technology.

-A: Yes, having undergraduate and postgraduate students involved is very much part of the model for Biodesign Europe.
+Yes, having undergraduate and postgraduate students involved is very much part of the model for Biodesign Europe.
 We are currently linking up with principal investigators that work at ASU and DCU and building research programs that work within the grand goals of Biodesign.
 Those projects will specifically involve postdoctoral researchers and postgraduate and undergraduate students.
-Over the next 12 to 24 months, we will explore the potential to have postgraduate student secondments between both universities and even potentially undergraduate students within the teaching pathways of biomedical engineering as well.
+We are exploring the potential to have postgraduate student secondments between both universities and even potentially undergraduate students within the teaching pathways of biomedical engineering as well.

-A: I think it is a truly awesome opportunity to undertake really exciting research programs between two like-minded universities that are both innovative and entrepreneurial in their strategic thinking for research, teaching, enterprise engagement and social responsibility.
-I have only been at the ASU Biodesign Institute twice, but both times I have come away with my mind blown by the quality of research that is being conducted in the ASU Biodesign Institute and the enthusiasm of the ASU principal investigators when discussing potential opportunities for Biodesign Europe.
+I think it is a truly awesome opportunity to undertake really exciting research programs between two like-minded universities that are both innovative and entrepreneurial in their strategic thinking for research, teaching, enterprise engagement and social responsibility.
+When I visit the ASU Biodesign Institute, I come away with my mind blown by the quality of research that is being conducted in the ASU Biodesign Institute and the enthusiasm of the ASU principal investigators when discussing potential opportunities for Biodesign Europe.

 Although DCU and ASU are very different in terms of size and scale, I think there is significant added value in the two of us working together on large-scale research programs as we bring very different, but complementary research expertise, resources and industry contacts to the table.